Zamralik/validator/README.md

 		CSS class added when field is invalid, default to "is-invalid".
 - **messenger**<br />
 	Type `string`.<br />
-	CSS selector to find the element in which appropriate messages will be inserted.
+	CSS selector of the container's descendant in which appropriate messages will be inserted.
-	It must be a descendant of the container.
 - **messages**<br />
 	Type `ValidatorMessages`<br />
 	See [Message Configuration](#message-configuration).